- Two laws (Black Administration Act and Intestate law of Succession Act) explained briefly hereunder should be declared unconstitutional.

-- Umlazi Trouser case inciden
+- Umlazi Trouser case incident

-- Shayamoya cane field killings Click here for the commission’s statement
+- Shayamoya cane field killings.

-- Ama tshezi chieftancy struggle Click here for the commission’s statement
+- Ama tshezi chieftancy struggle.

 Position on Pensionable Age Matter.
 This matter has been rendered Moot by the Finance Minister’s Budget for 2008.
 This matter was heard by the Pretoria High Court on 11 and 12 September 2007.
 We are still awaiting Judgment.
 This matter concerns a constitutional challenge of the provisions of Section 10 of the Social Assistance Act 13 of 2004 (“the Act”) and Regulation 2(2) of the regulations made in terms of Section 32 of the Act, published in the Government Gazette No. 27316 of 2 February 2005 (“the Regulation”).
 The matter raises important constitution issues concerning the rights of both women and men between the ages of 60 and 64 who receive, or should be entitled to receive, old age pension grants in terms of the Act.The purpose of social security is to assist people, who cannot afford to support themselves, and therefore the appropriate deciding factor should not be based on gender but rather on who qualifies in economic terms.
 It is acknowledged that women are economically, politically and socially more vulnerable than men and allowing that category of men who do not economically